Catawba Valley Surgery & Cancer Center

 Laparoscopic Fundoplication

 Nissen fundoplication is standard surgical treatment for GERD.
-Carolina Surgery & Cancer Center performs this procedure using a laparoscope, so it requires only tiny incisions in the abdomen.
+Catawba Valley Surgery & Cancer Center performs this procedure using a laparoscope, so it requires only tiny incisions in the abdomen.
 Laparoscopic fundoplication has been used safely and effectively in people of all ages.
-When performed by experienced surgeons such as those at Carolina Surgery & Cancer Center, the procedure is reported to be better than standard fundoplication.
+When performed by experienced surgeons such as those at Catawba Valley Surgery & Cancer Center, the procedure is reported to be better than standard fundoplication.
 Patients can leave the hospital in a day and return to work in approximately two weeks.

 Advanced Laparoscopy